 The Caribbean Emancipation Committees and the Caribbean government are calling on African governments to support them in the call for reparations.
 To support them in saying crimes against humanity were carried out.
 We support the resilience of the people of Ghana.
 This resilience comes from long struggles to uphold the dignity and the unification of Africa.
 We believe that the struggle to be humans in the 21st century is the most important of the struggle for emancipation and we want all the young people to grow up and remember that Abraham Lincoln did not free the slaves but rather it was the people who fought for their own freedom.

 Thank you very much.

-* Professor Horace G. Campbell is the Kwame Nkrumah Chair at the Institute of African Studies, University of Ghana.
-He is on leave from Syracuse University where is holds a joint professorship in the Departments of African American Studies and Political Science.
+* Professor Horace G. Campbell Kwame Nkrumah Chair at the Institute of African Studies, University of Ghana.
+He is on leave from Syracuse University where he holds a joint professorship in the Departments of African American Studies and Political Science.

 * This is an edited version of his keynote address at emancipation wreath laying at the Kwame Nkrumah Memorial Park on 25 July 2018